-to join Trinity College Colac and become an integral member of the College community
+to join Trinity College Colac as an independent contractor

-Trinity College Colac is a co-educational Catholic Secondary College with a current enrolment of 770 students.
+Trinity College Colac is a co-educational Catholic Secondary College with a current enrolment of 740 students.
 The College vision is 'Inspired by Jesus, we make a difference'.
 Situated at the gateway to the Otway Ranges and in close proximity to the Great Ocean Road, Surf Coast, Geelong and less than two hours from Melbourne, Colac is a wonderful rural community with much to offer.